winksaville/dart-isolate-example/README.md

 Based on [this](https://codingwithjoe.com/dart-fundamentals-isolates/) from [Coding With Joe](codingwithjost.com).

-Right now on my desktop I'm seeing about 130,000 msgs/sec, the client is creating a string with an int to string conversion as the message contents.
+Right now on my desktop I'm seeing about 225,000 msgs/sec, the client is sending the integer counter between the two isolates.
+This quite a bit faster than the 130,000 with the string and the int to string conversion.

 ## Build main
 Install newer dart with dart2native compiler